 Fried egg jellyfish, Phacellophora camtschatica – I don’t come across fried egg jellies often.
 I’m pretty sure these are fried eggs, so I’ll stick with that unless somebody comes up with an alternative interpretation.

 Sea nettle, Chrysaora sp. – Sea nettles are one of the most common large jellies washed up on northern Oregon beaches.
+More images of sea nettles in the drift line can be found in Red-eyed medusa, Polyorchis penicillatus.

 Purple-striped jellyfish, Chrysaora sp. – An uncommon find in the northern Oregon drift line, purple striped jellies normally have a limited range around Monterey Bay, California.
 I came across a couple near Cannon Beach, Oregon in the spring of 2017